yellowme/slack-poll/README.md

 Replace `var  token` with your own slack token.

-For further clarifications, you can follow the tutorial which I followed [here](http://blog.npmjs.org/post/128237577345/how-to-build-a-slackbot-deploy-an-app-to-heroku).
+For further clarifications on hosting it on heroku, you can follow the tutorial which I followed [here](http://blog.npmjs.org/post/128237577345/how-to-build-a-slackbot-deploy-an-app-to-heroku).